Note | This article is still work in progress! |

-• No easy cross-access to data of other measurement locations.
-This is for example required if you want to implement a dew point controlled ventilation and therefore want to receive dew point data of outside measurement stations.
+This is a requirement if you want to implement a dew point controlled ventilation and therefore need to receive dew point data of outside sensors.Simplify the maintenance of our sensor networks.

 Update: Unfortunately Salt has stopped supporting 32-bit ARM targets so it is not possible right now to update to the most recent Debian without losing Salt support.